Who Sent You?

-Who Sent You? is the second record by free jazz collective Irreversible Entanglements.
+Who Sent You? is the second studio album by American free jazz collective Irreversible Entanglements.
 It was released through Don Giovanni Records and International Anthem Recording Company in March 2020.

 Composition

 On Who Sent You?, the quintet craft a fusion of "tight, synergistic" free jazz with "dynamic" spoken word.

 Critical reception

 Upon its release, Who Sent You? was welcomed with critical applause.
 On Metacritic, it has a score of 87 out of 100, indicating "universal acclaim", based on four reviews.

 Year-end lists

 Track listing

 Words composed by Camae Ayewa.
 Music composed by Keir Neuringer, Aquiles Navarro, Luke Stewart and Tcheser Holmes, except where noted.